- Introduction to Context Management

 Pre-Built Compliance Context Tables

-The Context Management service includes a set of pre-built compliance context tables used mainly to provide context for compliance dashboards.
-These dashboards, available in the Dashboards application, are used to monitor the activities of users and accounts with privileged access and to monitor other physical and network security systems.
-The following compliance context tables are available:
+The Context Management service includes a set of pre-built compliance context tables that are mainly used to provide context for compliance dashboards.
+When you populate the compliance context tables with users and accounts, the data can be visualized in the compliance dashboards in the Dashboard application.
+These dashboards are useful to monitor the activities of users and accounts with privileged access in your environment and to monitor other physical and network security systems.

 CMMC - Analyst